open-estuary/estuary/doc/Deploy_Manual.4D03.md

 3. Reboot D03 and press anykey except "enter" to enter UEFI Boot Menu

-4. Select boot option "Boot Manager"->"EFI Network <No>" boot option to enter.
+4. Select boot option "Boot Manager"->"EFI Network `<No>`" boot option to enter.

-  Note: The No is depended by which D03 GE be connected.
+  Note: The value of `<No>` is depended on which D03 GE port is connected.

 <h3 id="3.4">Boot via DISK(SAS/USB/SATA)</h3>